jsvirzi/reefer_mon_pipeline/INSTALL.md

+## Installing a new Ubuntu 14.04 Server

-## Installing ROOT from source
+### Installing ROOT from source

 To install CERN ROOT on Ubuntu 14.04, it has been advised to use at least the following version.
-Previous versions do not compile, at least without grief
+Previous versions do not compile, at least not without grief

     cd ${HOME}/projects